abhinv98/ai-text-summarizer/README.md

+Rapid Car api is used here and it is on free trial so 50 request/month only

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.